awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 Expected file inputs and configuration
 --------------------------------------

-The example will include both GSProcessing as the first step and GPartition as the second step.
+The example will include GSProcessing as the first step and GPartition as the second step.

 GSProcessing expects the input files to be in a specific format that will allow us to perform the processing and prepare the data for partitioning and training.